ayugrishanova/from_RNC_with_love/README.md

 # Emotion detection dataset from_RNC_with_love

-The materials of the [Russian Classics of the NKRR](http://ruscorpora.ru/search?search=CgQyAggV) corpus were used to create the dataset.
+The materials of the [Russian Classics of the Russian National Corpus](http://ruscorpora.ru/search?search=CgQyAggV) corpus were used to create the dataset.
 The dataset includes 2,716 examples of dialogue utterances that vividly express one of the following emotions:

 - neutral
 - joy